vonvic/Shuffle-Deck-Analysis/README.md

 # Riffle Shuffle Deck Analysis
-This program is used to analyze the effect of repeatedly riffle shuffling a standard deck of 52 cards.
-It is known that seven riffle shuffles randomize a deck, where any more than seven don't affect the randomness of a deck.[^1]
+It is known that seven riffle shuffles randomize a deck, where any more than seven don't affect the randomness of a deck.[^1].
+Thus, this program is used to analyze the effect of repeatedly riffle shuffling a standard deck of 52 cards by generating a random dataset of shuffles and presenting a scatter plot to visualize the data.

 [^1]: https://math.hmc.edu/funfacts/seven-shuffles/